co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_cart.md

-# CoCart API #
+# Cart #

 The cart API is powerful and allows you to view the cart in session, add new items, update the quantity of an item and delete individual items from the cart.

-Using the individual endpoints and their parameters, you can control what you need and what is returned when the request is finished.
+Using the individual endpoints and their properties, you can control what you need and what is returned when the request is finished.

 ## Get Cart Contents ##